 Douglas Huffman is a Professor of Science Education at the University of Kansas.
 Dr. Huffman joined the KU faculty in the fall of 2002 coming to the university from the University of Minnesota.
 He has a background in civil engineering, science education, and program evaluation.
 His primary area... more

-Marc C. Mahlios is a Professor in the Department of Teaching and Leadership, School of Education, University of Kansas, Lawrence, 66045-2340.
+Marc C. Mahlios is a Professor in the Department of Curriculum and Teaching, School of Education, University of Kansas, Lawrence, 66045-2340.
 His specializations are teacher education, teacher cognition and curriculum studies.
 Professor Mahlios has served as an academic administrator for teacher... more

 Paul Markham completed his doctorate at The Ohio State University in 1984.